What you need to know about back pain

 Having reassurance from an experienced healthcare professional can be very important so you know that what you are doing to settle your back pain is appropriate.
 We can also offer advice, exercises and support for the future so you can learn to reduce your risk of future episodes of back pain.

-What to expect when seeing our Chiropractor or Osteopath
+What to expect when seeing our Chiropractor.

 - Our treatment plans are short: On average a patient may receive 3.5 treatments within a two week period.